Realityloop/ace_editor/README.txt

 Add the "Syntax highlighting" filter to any of your text formats.
 The module will now convert all content inside an [editor]-tag to display the code using the Ace editor with the selected options.

+You can override the settings of the text filter by simply adding the settings as attributes to the [editor]-tag.

+Here are the possible values:

+  theme
+    dark or light

+  syntax
+    html or php

+  field_height
+	300px, 75% etc.

+  field_width
+    100%, 600px etc.

+  font_size
+    All compatible CSS values for font-size

+  line_numbers
+    1 or 0 (on/off)

+  print_margin
+    1 or 0 (on/off)

+  invisibles
+    1 or 0 (on/off)